 Hangxiety

-Anxiety is one of the myriad causes that the consumption of alcohol produces and the reason why most people resort to drinking in the first place.
+Anxiety is one of the myriad of causes that the consumption of alcohol produces and the reason why most people resort to drinking in the first place.
 It’s like a chicken and egg situation.
-Maybe we have a little bit of (or a great deal of) anxiety because of traumas that have happened in the past that have left us feeling unworthy, undeserving and not accepted, or because we were shy and reserved; maybe we had not or were not given the opportunity as children to develop enough confidence that would have allowed us to feel like we could “survive” in a room with people we didn’t know.
+Maybe we have a little bit of (or a great deal of) anxiety as a result of traumas that have happened in the past leaving us feeling unworthy, undeserving and not accepted, or because we were shy and reserved; maybe we had not or were not given the opportunity as children to develop enough confidence that would have allowed us to feel like we could “survive” in a room with people we didn’t know.
 There are as many reasons as people on the planet.
-As most of us know, what alcohol does is give us an instant chemically induced feeling of relaxation, but if we keep on drinking, a burst of anxiety hours later.
+As most of us know, what alcohol does is give us an instant chemically induced feeling of relaxation, but if we keep on drinking, a burst of anxiety will ensue hours later.
 How does that happen, I hear you say?
 In straightforward terms, this is how.

 Alcohol and Neurotransmitters